Chill-Pills/purge/README.md

 ## Improvements

-If you have any ideas or improvment that can be made, please create an issue in this repository so we can discuss it furthermore! ;)
+If you have any ideas or improvment that can be made, please create an issue in this repository so we can discuss it furthermore ! ;)

 - Let NPM clean specify `dev` or `production` to rebuild after
 - Let Yarn clean specify `dev` or `production` to rebuild after
 - Command to install Horizon's service with systemd or supervisor for Mac or Ubuntu
 - Let Horizon purge be able to specify systemd or supervisor

+- Command to set up Horizon in a new window independant from project terminals
+- Command to set up Websocket in a new window independent from project terminals
+- Command to set up Horizon, Websockets, etc in new windows at the same time independent from project terminals